 Debugging using Visual Studio

-Put the files into %USERPROFILE%\Documents\Visual Studio 2012\Visualizers or create a symbolic link so they update automatically.
+For Visual Studio 2013 only, put the files into %USERPROFILE%\Documents\Visual Studio 2013\Visualizers or create a symbolic link so they update automatically.

 Testing on Unix-like Systems